Exercise and physical activity for osteoporosis and bone health

 For an introduction to the different ways that exercise and physical activity help with bone health and osteoporosis, read the About exercise fact sheet.
 It can help you think about how the benefits apply to you, and whether you should prioritise any single one.

-Remember, any exercise you do for your bone health should be in addition to the exercise you do for your general health, as recommended by the government.
+Remember, any exercise you do for your bone health should be in addition to the exercise you do for your general health.

 Exercise videos and fact sheets